 Whether you have a new PC bought from a local store or freshly installing Windows on re-upgrade hardware from old desktop, it isn’t done yet.
 You could use a new system as-is, of course, but performing just a handful of tasks can help ensure that your PC is lean, mean, fully compatible with your hardware, and all-around pleasant for the foreseeable future.
 Even if you did everything yourself—starting from scratch with a blank hard drive, installing only Windows and Windows Updates—there is still plenty of tweaking to do to optimize a rig and rid it of performance-robbing bloat.

 Good.
 Let’s get going.

 First, purchase a Desktop PC from a local store near you.
 Make sure that the PC will incorporate what you intended to do.
 Don’t buy high standard computer specifications if you’ll going to use it for browsing and researching.

-Second, open the box to find the components purchased with the desktop (monitor, mouse, keyboard, speakers, headset and etc.) Make sure you check what’s on the package list and your receipt are the same and functional before living the store.
+Second, open the box to find the components purchased with the desktop (monitor, mouse, keyboard, speakers, headset, etc.) Make sure you check what’s on the package list and your receipt is the same and functional before living the store.

 Fourth, This time, connect the necessary cables.
 You should have a VGA or DVI or HDMI cable for the monitor, a 3.5 mm cable for the speakers, a PS/2 or USB cable for the keyboard and mouse, a power cable, network cable for your network connection and internet.

 Fifth, Last step of them all, plug in your computer power cable and connect that to an AC outlet.
-Make sure that your computer will lit to boot up and hear a short sound for a confirmation its working.
+Make sure that your computer will lit to boot up and hear a short sound for a confirmation it is working.